JiscSD/ukds-ckan-docker/README.md

 ## 7. Datastore and datapusher

-The Datastore database and user is created as part of the entrypoint scripts for the db container.
-There is also a Datapusher container running the latest version of Datapusher.
+There is a Datapusher container running the latest version of Datapusher.

 ## 8. NGINX

 The base Docker Compose configuration uses an NGINX image as the front-end (ie: reverse proxy).
 It includes HTTPS running on port number 8443.
-A "self-signed" SSL certificate is generated as part of the ENTRYPOINT.
-The NGINX `server_name` directive and the `CN` field in the SSL certificate have been both set to 'localhost'.
-This should obviously not be used for production.

-Creating the SSL cert and key files as follows:
-`openssl req -new -newkey rsa:4096 -days 365 -nodes -x509 -subj "/C=DE/ST=Berlin/L=Berlin/O=None/CN=localhost" -keyout ckan-local.key -out ckan-local.crt`
-The `ckan-local.*` files will then need to be moved into the nginx/setup/ directory
+Config can be configured within the .env file, using environmental variables in the docker compose script.
+The config location is within the docker nginx volume

 ## 9. ckanext-envvars